kutu-dev/dotfiles/README.md

 &nbsp;

 > **Warning**
-> Although CALICOMP has been tested in different hardware without any trouble its a personal project and can have flaws, so feel free to contribute and open issues but use it at your responsibility.
+> Although CALICOMP has been tested in different hardware without any trouble, it's a personal project and can have flaws, so feel free to contribute and open issues but use it at your responsibility.

 ## Installation
 > **Warning**
-> The install script is only compatible with Arch Linux and has been designed with clear installations on mind, the reliability in other environments is not insured.
-If you're using a different distro please try to do a manual install.
+> The install script is only compatible with Arch Linux and has been designed with clear installations in mind, the reliability in other environments is not insured.
+If you're using a different distro, please try to do a manual install.

 This script with apply all the dotfiles, install the necessary package and make some tweaks to the system for improvements.
-It will also set up all the needed configurations for Nvidia drives if you request it (Only the ones compatible with the [nvidia](https://archlinux.org/packages/extra/x86_64/nvidia/) package).
+It will also set up all the needed configurations for Nvidia graphics cards if you request it (Only for the ones compatible with the [nvidia](https://archlinux.org/packages/extra/x86_64/nvidia/) package).

 ```sh
 $ git clone https://github.com/kutu-dev/dotfiles.git